kinketu/ProjectEuler-module/README.md

 License
 -------

-Distributed under the [MIT License][MIT].
+Distributed under the [MIT License][MIT]

 How to install this module
 --------------------------
-Install with the following command.
+Install with the following command

     pip install git+https://github.com/kinketu/ProjectEuler-module.git